-Protecting the biodiversity of NSW is a major challenge.
-It cannot be done just by setting aside land in national parks and reserves; it needs the people of NSW to be involved in community conservation across the landscape.
+Protecting the biodiversity of New South Wales is a major challenge.
+It cannot be done just by setting aside land in national parks and reserves; it needs the people of New South Wales to be involved in community conservation across the landscape.

 Australia's Biodiversity Conservation Strategy 2010–2030

-The Strategy was developed by the Australian Government in collaboration with all state and territory governments.
+The strategy was developed by the Australian Government in collaboration with all state and territory governments.
 It is a significant national policy that will guide governments, the community, Indigenous peoples, land managers, industry and scientists in the management and protection of Australia's biodiversity – its plants, animals and ecosystems.

-The Strategy has a long-term vision for Australia's biodiversity; to be healthy and resilient to threats, and valued both in its own right and for its essential contribution to our existence.
+The strategy has a long-term vision for Australia's biodiversity: to be healthy and resilient to threats, and valued both in its own right and for its essential contribution to our existence.

 To achieve this vision, the strategy sets out 3 priorities for action: